Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

 \subsection{Privacy-preserving Eye Tracking for VR}

-Research in eye-based authentication~\cite{katsini_secpriv_survey_chi20}, privacy considerations for eye tracking~\cite{Liebling2014, Kroeger2020}, and privacy risks of data collection in XR~\cite[pp.~12-14]{some_privacy_risks_of_xr_chi21} demonstrate that when authentication is not preferred, it is advisable to preserve the privacy of the individuals and specific attributes of the individuals in the data, in addition to the good data hygiene practices.
-Recently, what inferences could be carried out by using the pupil dilation and gaze in the context of XR is also highlighted by Future of Privacy Forum~\cite{future_of_privacy_forum_2022}, by mentioning concerns on users' sexual orientation, gender, race, and health.
-In addition, Garrido et al.~\cite{SOK_data_privacy_in_VR} highlighted data privacy issues in VR considering threat and defense models and included eye-tracking sensors and data as discussion points.

-To provide users with privacy-preserving eye-tracking solutions, researchers have explored a few different approaches applied at various stages of the eye-tracking pipeline.
-Privacy-preserving methods have been applied to sensor data in the form of eye images, aggregated data in the form of saliency maps and feature vectors, and sample-level gaze position data.
-Each method transforms or modifies data in a variety of ways to create a trade-off between data privacy and utility that varies by method and intended application of the data.
+Research in eye-based authentication~\cite{katsini_secpriv_survey_chi20}, privacy considerations for eye tracking~\cite{Liebling2014, Kroeger2020}, and privacy risks of data collection in XR~\cite{some_privacy_risks_of_xr_chi21} demonstrate that when authentication is not preferred, it is advisable to preserve the privacy of the individuals and specific attributes of the individuals in the data, in addition to good data hygiene practices.
+Furthermore, \cite{SOK_data_privacy_in_VR} highlighted data privacy issues in VR, considering threat and defense models, and included eye-tracking sensors and data as discussion points.
+This section covers the methodological research on privacy protection of eye-tracking data.
+To provide users with privacy-aware eye-tracking solutions, privacy-preserving methods have been applied to sensor data in the form of eye images, aggregated data in the form of saliency maps and feature vectors, and sample-level gaze position data.
+Each method transforms or modifies data in various ways, creating a trade-off between data privacy and utility that varies by method and the intended application of the data.

-Recently, formal methods such as differential privacy~\cite{dwork2006} have attracted the attention of VR and eye-tracking communities.
-Differential privacy is indeed an established approach that has been applied across multiple domains, most prominently in the context of databases and aggregate survey data.
-The overall aim of differential privacy is to hide the information on whether an individual was included in a particular database or not.
-This is achieved by adding randomly generated noise according to an $\epsilon$ parameter to query outputs such that the inclusion of a specific participant does not change the queried function outputs significantly.
-Since several works focus on differential privacy in the context of eye tracking, we provide the formal definition of the $\epsilon$-differential privacy as follows.
+Recently, formal methods such as differential privacy~\cite{dwork_DP_only} have attracted the attention of VR and eye-tracking communities.
+Differential privacy is an established approach, applied across multiple domains, most prominently in the context of databases and aggregate survey data.
+It aims to conceal the existence of an individual's records in a particular database.
+This privacy mechanism is achieved by adding randomly generated noise, as specified by an $\epsilon$ parameter, to query outputs, ensuring that including a specific participant in the database does not significantly alter the queried function outputs.
+In $\epsilon$-differential privacy, the smaller the $\epsilon$ is, the more private the mechanism becomes.
+In the following, we provide the formal definition of $\epsilon$-differential privacy.